 While Tesla accepted bitcoin only briefly, it might again if mining it becomes more environmentally friendly.
 In a step toward that end, Blockstream and Block, formerly known as Square, are launching a bitcoin mine in Texas that will be fully powered by Tesla’s solar array and Megapack battery, CNBC reported on April 8.

 Bitcoin also got a boost in May, when the Luna Foundation Guard announced it would make $1.5 billion in loans denominated by bitcoin and terra USD to stabilize the latter, Fortune reported.
+Also, the investment firm VanEck seeks to establish a bitcoin exchange-traded fund.
+The Securities and Exchange Commission denied the company’s first application and has delayed rendering a decision on the company’s latest application.
+Information regarding the outcome has not yet been released.

 Risks of Investing In Bitcoin

 The value of bitcoin tends to fluctuate a lot.
 You may see the price go up or down thousands of dollars during any month.
-That certainly has been true so far this year, as bitcoin prices have correlated to the Nasdaq, as CNBC reported, challenging previous assumptions that bitcoin would serve as hedge against inflation.
+That certainly has been true so far this year, as bitcoin prices have correlated to the Nasdaq, as CNBC reported, challenging previous assumptions that bitcoin would serve as a hedge against inflation.

 2. Ethereum (ETH)